 This study will utilise data from CHeReL datasets and the cohort population of interest is older individuals aged 65 years and older who are at an increased risk of developing delirium following hospitalisation.

-Theme Leader: Associate Professor Judy Mullan (School of Medicine)
+Theme Leader: Professor Judy Mullan (School of Medical, Indigenous and Health Sciences)

 - Professor Victoria Traynor (School of Nursing)

-- Associate Professor Joel Rhee (School of Medicine)
+- Associate Professor Joel Rhee (School of Medical, Indigenous and Health Sciences)

 - Dr Samuel Lapkin (School of Nursing)

 - Dr Hicham Hassan (Illawarra Shoalhaven Local Health District)

 - Dr Karamuthil Murali (Illawarra Shoalhaven Local Health District)

 - Dr Natalie Smith (Illawarra Shoalhaven Local Health District)